into-docker/into-docker/doc/BUILDER_IMAGES.md

 A builder image supplies a few files:

-- `/into/build` to build artifacts,
+- `/into/bin/build` to build artifacts,
-- `/into/assemble` to move artifacts to places they can be run from,
+- `/into/bin/assemble` to move artifacts to places they can be run from,
-- `/into/ignore` to supply exclusions to source files.
+- `/into/ignore` _(optional)_ to supply exclusions to source files.
+- `/into/cache` _(optional)_ to supply cacheable builder paths.

 When running `into`, the following will happen:

 1. Start the builder image.
 2. Copy sources into the builder container (heed `/into/ignore`).
-3. Run `/into/build` to build the sources and create artifacts.
+3. Run `/into/bin/build` to build the sources and create artifacts.
 4. Start the runner image.
-5. Copy artifacts and `/into/assemble` to the runner container.
+5. Copy artifacts and `/into/bin/assemble` to the runner container.
-6. Run `/into/assemble` to prepare the runner.
+6. Run `/into/bin/assemble` to prepare the runner.
 7. Commit the runner container.

 ## Files